mosip/inji-certify/docs/Custom-Plugin-K8s.md

         * Ensure your `custom-plugin.jar` is available in a location accessible to Kubernetes volumes (like a PVC, custom image layer, etc. - see below).
         * Make the JAR file available through a Kubernetes volume.
 Common options include:
             * A `persistentVolumeClaim` (PVC): Store the JAR on persistent, network-attached storage.
-            * Baking the JAR into a custom application image layer: Include the JAR directly in the Docker image.
-            * A `hostPath` volume: Place the JAR directly on the node's filesystem (less portable, not recommended for production).
             * A `ConfigMap` or `Secret`: Generally not suitable for JARs due to size limits.
         * Mount the chosen volume (containing `custom-plugin.jar`) into your **Inji Certify container** specifically at the path **`/home/mosip/additional_jars/`**.
 The application should then find the plugin at `/home/mosip/additional_jars/custom-plugin.jar`.

+3. **Rebuilding the image with the plugin:**
+    * **Concept:** This method involves modifying the Dockerfile to include the plugin JAR directly in the image.
+    * **Implementation:**
+        * Add a line in your Dockerfile to copy the `custom-plugin.jar` into the image at the desired path (e.g., `/home/mosip/additional_jars/`).
+        * Build and push the new image to your container registry.
+        * Deploy this new image to your Kubernetes cluster.

 ## Choosing a Method